AntiSC2/TidyEngine/README.md

 # TidyEngine
 TidyEngine is a game engine that was created for making games in a C++ framework.
 V0.2 moved away from SDL2 and instead uses GLFW for window and input handling.
 It uses glad and GLFW for fast modern OpenGL rendering.
-It also uses the FreeImage library, which is licensed under the FIPL, for bitmap loading and for audio it uses OpenAL as a backend and libogg for loading audio files.
+It also uses the stb_image.h header file for bitmap loading and for audio it uses OpenAL as a backend and libogg for loading audio files.
 Right now the only scripting that is supported is Lua scripting.

 # Features
 - All rendering is done through modern OpenGL